blawson69/TimeBomb/README.md

 # TimeBomb

 This [Roll20](http://roll20.net/) script allows for the creation of player-controllable "time bombs" on the Combat Tracker in Roll20 games.
-Each Bomb you add to the Tracker will count down each round to zero, detonating the Bomb and sending an effect dialog to all players and replacing the Bomb token with a graphic representation the detonation.
+Each Bomb you add to the Tracker will count down each round to zero, detonating the Bomb and sending an effect dialog to all players and replacing the Bomb token with a graphic representation of the detonation.

 **Note:** TimeBomb _will not_ count down if using a combat management script like Combat Master or Combat Tracker where you allow the script to advance the Turn Tracker itself.
 You must use the "Next Turn" button in the Turn Tracker.
 To use TimeBomb with Combat Tracker, for instance, turnoff Combat Tracker's Announce Turns or simply disallow players from using the "Done with Round" button.